-

 We were promised an Italian buffet and show and boy did we get it.
 Not three hours after we landed in Florence, we walked into what would turn out to be a highlight of our holiday.
 Fabio Picchi has built a reputation … Continue reading

-Posted in Outside UK Restaurants, Restaurant Reviews
+Posted in Outside UK Restaurants, Restaurant reviews

 Tagged cibreo, Cooking, fabio picchi, Florence, food, italy, restaurants, teatro del sale, travel, Travel and Tourism, Tuscany